 Orgeat is a unique cocktail syrup that’s worth adding to your collection!
 Here’s more about orgeat syrup and how to use it in cocktails.

-Making a cocktail that calls for orgeat, or wondering what it is?
-A few years ago after ordering a fancy cocktail with it listed in the ingredients, and we had to Google it.
-Turns out, it’s an almond cocktail syrup with hundreds of years of history.
+Making a cocktail that calls for orgeat?
+After ordering a fancy cocktail with it several years ago, we had to Google it.
+Turns out, orgeat is an almond cocktail syrup with hundreds of years of history.
 The nutty, citrus vanilla flavor can’t fully be replicated by anything else.
-After buying a bottle and working with it in our home bar, we came to agree: it’s truly something special.
-Here’s all about orgeat syrup, where to buy it and how to use it in cocktails!

 What is orgeat?